nanobox-io/tag/README.md

     ,"topology": "round_robin"}}}'
 ```

-Primary and Secondary will now start the 'foobar co NGINX' system and decide which node should have the Virtual Ip: '10.0.10.1'.
+Primary and Secondary will now start the 'FooBar co.
+NGINX' system and decide which node should have the Virtual Ip: '10.0.10.1'.
 When one node goes offline, the other node will add '10.0.10.1' to its interface and things will continue to run smoothly.
-Now foobar co, and more importantly you, can sleep well at night knowing that the production api for ordering widgets is being taken care of by Tag.
+Now FooBar co., and more importantly you, can sleep well at night knowing that the production api for ordering widgets is being taken care of by Tag.
 If it does go offline the only question you will need to ask is: "who just deployed to prod?"

 As a side note the config can also be stored in a file and then passed in like so: